 5. Getting sober is not the end

-This piece of advice is another one I wish someone would have told me.
+This is another piece of advice I wish someone would have given me.
 I personally felt like getting sober meant my life was over.
 I didn’t think I would ever have fun again.
-When we get sober, we’re often left feeling defeated, weak, and unsure of our future.
+When we get sober, we’re often left feeling defeated, weak and unsure of our future.
 Chances are you associate fun with drinking and drugs and it’s hard to imagine what life could be like without all of those things.
-But I’m here to tell you that getting sober is not the end, it’s the beginning.
+But I’m here to tell you that getting sober is not the end; it’s the beginning.
 It might not seem like it now, but sobriety opens doors, it doesn’t close them.
 You will not feel this bad forever.
 Sobriety is the first step in healing yourself and making the most out of your life.

-Beginnings are always hard, especially with something like ending an addiction and starting recovery.
-No one wants to become addicted and I would bet that the majority of us do not have any real desire to get sober when this all begins.
-The point is we reach a time when change is our only option and we have a glimmer of hope that we can do better.
-It is possible, it takes hard work and there will be bad days and good days, but knowing all of this, it’s still worth it.
+Beginnings are always hard, especially with something like starting recovery from addiction.
+No one wants to become addicted, and I would bet that the majority of us do not have any real desire to go through the detox and rehab process when this all begins.
+The point is we reach a time when change is our only option, and we have a glimmer of hope that we can do better.
+It is possible, and it takes hard work.
+There will be bad days and good days, but knowing all of this, it’s still worth it.